About | History | Leadership

 In 2002, Lopez became the Executive Director of The George Balanchine Foundation, which works to educate the public about dance and to further the art of ballet, with a special emphasis on the work and achievements of George Balanchine.
 In this position, she oversaw the 2004 Balanchine Centennial Celebration, a worldwide festival honoring the choreographer and his legacy.
-Among the events that year was the symposium "Balanchine: Past, Present and Future," which was held in St. Petersburg, Russia, and which was a collaboration among the Maryinsky Theater, the Hermitage Museum, and the George Balanchine Foundation.
+Among the events that year was the symposium "Balanchine: Past, Present and Future," which was held in St. Petersburg, Russia, and which was a collaboration among the Mariinsky Theater, the Hermitage Museum, and The George Balanchine Foundation.
 Lopez also co-founded The Cuban Artists Fund, which supports Cuban and Cuban-American artists in their endeavors.

-Daniel Hagerty, Executive Director
+Michael Scolamiero, Executive Director

 Michael Scolamiero previously served as Executive Director of Pennsylvania Ballet for 17 years where he led several successful fundraising efforts, established major gift, planned giving, comprehensive sponsorship programs, and a repertory fund for the creation of new works.
 Throughout his career he has been a steadfast advocate for the arts, significantly broadening the reach of Pennsylvania Ballet into the community, helping to make ballet accessible to all audiences.